-6 Making Housing M ore Aff orc labl e & Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 10/12 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are project opportunity with partners to increase the use of local timber in construction.
+6 Making Housing g Mo ore Aff orc labl e & Su stai nable Mid-Term Review o omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are design will continue to be considered.
+For instance, we are currently exploring a project opportunity with partners to increase the use of local timber in construction.

-7 Raising Awaren ess ه ۱ Jnd lers tan din g of f th e P ark Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are i.
+7 Raising Awaren ess & L Jnd lers tan din g of f th e Parl k Mid-Term Review co omments: Park Plan 5 year outcome 60/10 02/06 60/60 01/10 02/10 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are i.
 More people across Scotland will be more aware of the National Park, what makes it special and the opportunities it offers them.
-3. Should be achieved with existing work/resource because: The 2009/10 visitor survey found: 82% of visitors were aware they are in a National Park (up from 69% in 2004).
+3. Should be achieved with existing work/resource because: The 2009/10 visitor survey found:- 82% of visitors were aware they are in a National Park (up from 69% in 2004).
 84% felt that information about the National Park was easy to find (up from 38% in 2004).
 46% could describe the CNP Brand without any visual prompt.
-51% said that the area being a National Park was important in their decision to visit (up from 25% in 2004) Current work focuses on: Delivery of new Marketing Strategy and Sustainable Tourism Strategy.
+51% said that the area being a National Park was important in their decision to visit (up from 25% in 2004) Current work focuses on:- Delivery of new Marketing Strategy and Sustainable Tourism Strategy.
 This has Visit Scotland funding.
-Development of 'Park Aware' programme for tourism businesses by CBP and What's Special' by CNPA.
-CNP web presence - new sites now launched.
-A National Park marketing strategy will be in place and coordinate the marketing of the CNP by private, public and third sectors.
+Development of 'Park Aware' A National Park marketing strategy will be in place and coordinate the marketing of the CNP by private, public and third sectors.
 CNP Interpretation Guidance is used by partners when communicating their work in the Cairngorms I The Cairngorms Business Partnership will deliver the marketing strategy for the Park.
 2 Visit Scotland support the development of the marketing strategy and its implementation at the national level.
-3. SNH to present the series of National Nature Reserves as part of the
+3. SNH to present the series of National Nature Reserves as part of the Cairngorms National Park 4.
+Panoramic posters for sale with proceed re-invested in care for the Park.